DularaAbhiranda/CreedBlade/README.md

 - **Authorization**: Use these tools only on systems you own or have explicit permission to test.
 - **Avoid Misuse**: Misusing this program to disrupt unauthorized systems is illegal.
-- **Learning Purpose**: This repository is designed for learning and improving cybersecurity awareness.
+- **Learning Purpose**: CreedStorm is designed for learning and improving cybersecurity awareness.

 ---